 Table of Contents

 JSDoc comments should generally be placed immediately before the code being documented.
-It must start with a
+Each comment must start with a

-Adding a description is simple, just type the description you want in the documentaton comment.
+Adding a description is simple—just type the description you want in the documentation comment.

-Special "documentation tags" can be used to give more information.
-For example, if the function is a constructor, you can indicate this by adding a tag.
+Special "JSDoc tags" can be used to give more information.
+For example, if the function is a constructor for a class, you can indicate this by adding

 More tags can be used to add more information.
-See the Tag Dictionary for a complete list of tags that are recognized by JSDoc 3.
+See the home page for a complete list of tags that are recognized by JSDoc 3.

-Once your code is commented, you can use the JSDoc 3 Tool to generate an HTML website from the source.
+Once your code is commented, you can use the JSDoc 3 tool to generate an HTML website from your source files.

-By default, JSDoc will use the "default" template to turn the documentation data into HTML.
-You can edit this template to suit your own needs, or create an entirely new template if that is what you prefer.
+By default, JSDoc uses the built-in "default" template to turn the documentation into HTML.
+You can edit this template to suit your own needs or create an entirely new template if that is what you prefer.